 When you move into a new home in Singapore, you’ll probably need to find utility providers.
 These supply electricity, gas, and water to your home.
-It makes sense to organize your utilities as early as possible to make sure you’ll receive power – during your first week in Singapore, or even sooner if you can.
+It makes sense to organize your utilities as early as possible to ensure you’ll receive power – during your first week in Singapore, or even sooner if you can.

 Below, you’ll find all you need to know about setting up utilities in Singapore.
 Sections include: